eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/notes/terminal.md

 ```

-> Moving an item from a child directory to a parent directory:
+### Options for moving an item from a child directory to a parent directory:

+Go into the directory and lift it up from inside
 ```
 cd child-dir
 mv child-item.txt ../